sithmel/diogenes/README.md

 registry.getExecutionOrder("paragraph", {abstractLen: 5, abstractEllipsis: "..."});
 ```
 It will return an array: ["text", "tokens", "abstract", "count", "paragraph"]
-Diogenes does not strictly follow that order: "count", for example doesn't require to wait for abstract as it depends on tokens only.
+Diogenes does not strictly follow that order: "count", for example doesn't require to wait for "abstract" as it depends on "tokens" only.

 Plugins
 -------